About this day

-Financial wizards Bobby Seagull, Secondary Maths teacher and Doctorate candidate
+Financial wizards Bobby Seagull, Secondary Maths Teacher, Author & TV Presenter

 Bobby will share his personal experience of the financial crisis of 2008 from the trading floors of Lehman Brothers and explore financial derivatives and some of the weapons of math destruction that caused the most chaotic recession in a lifetime.

 Bobby was an investment banking trader, chartered accountant, social entrepreneur and a semi-finalist captain on University Challenge.
 He is now a maths teacher, author of ‘The Life-Changing Magic of Numbers’ and appears on TV as the co-host of the BBC’s Monkman & Seagull Genius Guides and as a quiz expert on the C4 series ‘The Answer Trap’.

 How to build a 1000mph car Rob Bennett, Bloodhound Education

 The BLOODHOUND Project is a global Engineering Adventure, using a 1000mph world land speed record attempt to inspire the next generation to enjoy, explore and get involved in science, technology, engineering and mathematics.

 About Rob Bennett